vincentservio/rails-form_tag-readme-onl01-seng-ft-052620/README.md

 - Built-in form helper methods

-- Plain HTML form elements
+- Plain HTtML form elements

 This lesson is going to begin by integrating HTML form elements and then slowly start refactoring the form using Rails methods.
 It would be very easy to